arthurbazz/django-blog-app/README.md

 This ia a Django blog app with CRUD implementation

 ## Credit
-Credit to Zuri Training Team
+Credit to Zuri Training Team on Django CRUD implementation